AutomateSecOps/Working-With-Tines-Resources/README.md

 <img src="./images/new_resource_sunset_list.png">

 Via a web form submission page, a security analyst submits IPs, which are written to an IP sunset list, along with the submission date.
-Below, we have an object with two key-value pairs: ip and date
+Below, we have two objects with two key-value pairs: ip and date

 <img src="./images/sunset_list_object.png">